privacyguides/privacyguides.org/docs/basics/common-goals.en.md

 :material-numeric-2-circle: **Shifting trust can increase privacy**

 We talk about "shifting trust" a lot when discussing solutions like VPNs, which shift the trust you place in your ISP to the VPN provider.
-But while this protects your browsing data from your ISP specifically, the VPN provider you choose still has access to your browsing data: Your data is not yet completely secured from all parties.
+While this protects your browsing data from your ISP specifically, the VPN provider you choose still has access to your browsing data: Your data is not yet completely secured from all parties.
 This means that:

 1. You need to exercise caution when choosing a provider to shift trust to, rather than choosing blindly.
 2. You still need to employ other techniques like end-to-end encryption to protect your data completely, merely distrusting one provider to trust another is not hiding your data.